CDRH/theme_nebraskaland/README.md

 Only [Assets](https://omeka.org/s/docs/user-manual/admin/assets/#add-an-asset) can be used for logo images, not Items or Media.

-To add (or change) a logo in the footer, you can select an already-uploaded asset, or follow the instructions below. **Make sure all logo images have alt text.**
+To add (or change) a logo in the footer, you can select an already-uploaded asset, or follow the instructions below. **Make sure all logo images have [alt text](https://omeka.org/s/docs/user-manual/content/media/#alt-text).**

 To add a logo image that has **not** already been uploaded as an Asset:

   1. On the "Edit theme settings" page, go to the Footer Logo # field (1, 2, or 3) and click "Select."
   2. Follow the instructions to [Add an asset in Omeka S](https://omeka.org/s/docs/user-manual/admin/assets/#add-an-asset).
-  3. **Alt text is required for ADA Title II web compliance.** It's easiest to enter the alt text before you click "Upload."
+  3. **Alt text is required for ADA Title II web accessibility compliance.** It's easiest to enter the alt text before you click Upload.
-  4. Do not check the box for "Optimize size for web" if your image has a transparent background (like a PNG).
-It is okay to do so for JPEGs.
+  4. Do not check the box for Optimize size for web if your image has a transparent background (like a PNG).
+It is okay to do so for JPG/JPEG files, however.
-  5. Click "Upload."
+  5. Click Upload.
   6. The Asset has now been uploaded.
 Find it in the list under "Select asset" and click to select it.
   7. If you want the image to be a link (e.g. have the Mellon logo take users to the Mellon website when they click it), paste the full URL in the corresponding "Footer Logo # Link" field.
   7. Save your changes using the "Save" button in the top right corner of the page.